 Multiple wives situation

 In the case where a man had 2 or more wives and potentially several sons from each, there was still only 1 firstborn son, and only 1 birthright.
 The eldest of all the FATHER’S sons had the birthright and the rank that flows from it, not the firstborn of the mother.

 Also, biblically, a bastard son could not qualify as firstborn-son, only a legitimate son could do so, as this is a consecrated position/rank.

 No one of illegitimate birth shall enter the assembly of the Lord; none of his descendants, even to the 10th generation, shall enter the assembly of the Lord. —Deuteronomy 23:2 NASB

 Privileges, advantages and responsibilities

 He became the priest of the family.
-Thus Reuben was the first-born of the patriarchs, and so the priesthood of the tribes belonged to him.
-That honor was, however, transferred by God from Reuben to Levi (Numbers 3:12-13; 8:18).
+Reuben, son of Jacob (Israel) was the firstborn of Israelite tribal patriarchs, and so the priesthood of the tribes belonged to him.
+That honor was, however, transferred by God from Reuben to Levi, as recorded in Numbers 3:12-13 and 8:18.

-The first-born son had allotted to him also a double portion of the paternal inheritance (Deuteronomy 21:15-17).
-Reuben was, because of his undutiful conduct, deprived of his birth-right (Genesis 49:4; 1 Chr.
+The firstborn son had allotted to him also a double portion of the paternal inheritance (Deuteronomy 21:15-17).
+Reuben was, because of his undutiful conduct, deprived of his birthright (Genesis 49:4; 1 Chr.
 5:1).
 Esau transferred his birth-right to Jacob (Genesis 25:33).

 The first-born inherited the judicial authority of his father, whatever it might be (2 Chronicles 21:3).

 The Jews attached a sacred importance to the rank of “first-born” and “first-begotten” as applied to the Messiah (Romans 8:29; Col. 1:18; Hebrews 1:4-6).
 As first-born he has an inheritance superior to his brethren, and is the alone true priest.